Chances are you’ve got a nickname.

 Now that you know the difference between your nickname, common name, and birth name it’s time to calculate the numerology for them.
 It’s simple.
 Just write out your name, and assign each letter a numerical value (we’re using the Pythagorean system here).

-After you’ve figured out all the numerical values for each letter, add up all the digits.
-Continue adding the digits, until you’re left with one number (or a master number: 11, 22, 33…).
+After you’ve figured out all the numerical values for each letter, add up all the digits and continue adding until you’re left with one single number (or one of the master numbers 11 or 22).

 For example, the name Gabrielle would look like this:

-After you’ve figured out the numerological meaning behind your name, consult the number dictionary to see what vibrational energy or impression it gives out.
+After you’ve calculated the numerological values of each of your names, consult the number dictionary to see what vibrational energy or impression it gives out.

 Other Ways To Calculate The Numerology Behind Your Name

 Another common way to analyze your name is to see what numbers are present in your name and which ones are lacking.
-For example, in our previous exercise Gabrielle has 2 Es and 2 Ls.
-This indicates a strong 5 presence and 3 presence, indicating a thirst for adventure, exploration, travel, and creative expression.
+So in the previous example, Gabrielle has 2 Es and 2 Ls.
+This indicates the strong presence of the numbers 5 and 3 indicating a thirst for adventure, exploration, travel, and creative expression.
 The lack of 4, 6, and 8 may indicate a dislike or lack of stability, domestic affairs, and predictability.
+Be sure to cross-reference these numbers with the whole birth name and any other names, though – in isolation, it could be easy to come to incomplete conclusions.

 For a full analysis of your name using this method, check out this blog post on interpreting your “special traits” numbers and this blog post on interpreting the missing numbers in your name.